I sit down every day

 Explodes in the exotic spaces that we tread,

 Even when we are sitting a foot apart,

 Trying not to become mere puppets

-To the psychedelic tune enslaving our better sense.
+To the psychedelic tune enslaving our better senses.

-There is so much my journal can hold in its bosom,
+There is so much that my journal can hold in its bosom,

 And safeguard my secrets,

 Without showing any signs of having a throbbing heart of its own.

 With a baffled yet compelling look in your eyes,

 As if you are silently but fervently praying